kumbulanit/t-sql/tech company/untitled/Module 3 - Writing SELECT Queries/Module3_Exercise_Answers.md

     -- Project size category
     CASE
-        WHEN p.Budget < 75000 THEN 'Small Project'
+        WHEN p.d.Budget < 75000 THEN 'Small Project'
-        WHEN p.Budget BETWEEN 75000 AND 200000 THEN 'Medium Project'
+        WHEN p.d.Budget BETWEEN 75000 AND 200000 THEN 'Medium Project'
-        WHEN p.Budget > 200000 THEN 'Large Project'
+        WHEN p.d.Budget > 200000 THEN 'Large Project'
         ELSE 'Unclassified'
     END AS [Project Scale]
 FROM Projects p
-ORDER BY p.Budget DESC;
+ORDER BY p.d.Budget DESC;
 ```

 **Explanation**: Demonstrates percentage calculations, date arithmetic, conditional logic for handling NULLs, and business categorization logic.